almostengr/almostengrwebsite/README.md

 To find out the full information about the technology used on my website, you can visit the [uses page](https://thealmostengineer.com/uses).

+Automated tests are run have deployment.
+Those test use C# and Selenium WebDriver.

 ## Resources

 Below are some of the content that I referenced when building the technical aspects of this website